-Virtual (online) training now available
+Virtual (online) and in-person training courses available

 Training is also available (i) in-house, (ii) in multiple geographies [UK; Europe; South Africa; Australasia; India; SE-Asia] and (iii) online.
 Please contact email@example.com